onlyskin/kanjiapi.dev/README.md

 with `serveit`: `serveit -s out/site make`).
 There is a symlink to `out/v1` inside `out/site` to enable this.

+Note: endpoint files for characters in the Unicode CJK Compatibility block are written out to a separate directory as some filesystems normalise them with the non-compatibility equivalents.
+This means that a few of the `/kanji/{character}` and `/words/{character}` endpoints don't show up under the normal path in the API during local development.

 ### Deployment (Requires google cloud account credentials):

 #### Versioning

 The API version for deployment is hardcoded in `api_data.py` and the `makefile`.

+#### Uploading to bucket

 After building, to sync the built assets to the website bucket run:

+NB: it's a good idea to run all of these commands with `rsync -n` for a dry-run first

-`gsutil -m rsync -c -d out/site gs://kanjiapi.dev` (syncs the built site dir (`out/site`) up with the root of the bucket, but non-recursively)
+To sync the built site dir (`out/site`) up with the root of the bucket, but non-recursively:

-`gsutil -m -h "Content-Type:application/json" rsync -r -c -d out/v1 gs://kanjiapi.dev/v1` (syncs the built api dir (`out/{version}`) up with the dir `/{version}` in the bucket recursively based on file hashes)
+`gsutil -m rsync -c -d out/site gs://kanjiapi.dev`

+To sync the built api dir folders (`out/{version}`) up with the dir `/{version}` in the bucket recursively based on file hashes:
-NB: it's a good idea to run both these commands with `rsync -n` for a dry-run first
+`gsutil -m -h "Content-Type:application/json" rsync -r -c -d out/v1/kanji gs://kanjiapi.dev/v1/kanji/` `gsutil -m -h "Content-Type:application/json" rsync -r -c out/v1/kanji_cjk gs://kanjiapi.dev/v1/kanji/`
+`gsutil -m -h "Content-Type:application/json" rsync -r -c -d out/v1/words gs://kanjiapi.dev/v1/words/` `gsutil -m -h "Content-Type:application/json" rsync -r -c out/v1/words_cjk gs://kanjiapi.dev/v1/words/`
+`gsutil -m -h "Content-Type:application/json" rsync -r -c -d out/v1/reading gs://kanjiapi.dev/v1/reading/`

 #### Renewing SSL certificate: